nodejs/iojs.org/content/de/es6.md

-# ES6 on io.js
+# ES6 und io.js

-io.js is built against modern versions of [V8](https://code.google.com/p/v8/).
-By keeping up-to-date with the latest releases of this engine we ensure new features from the [JavaScript ECMA-262 specification](http://www.ecma-international.org/publications/standards/Ecma-262.htm) are brought to io.js developers in a timely manner, as well as continued performance and stability improvements.
+io.js wird basierent auf der aktuellen Version der [V8](https://code.google.com/p/v8/) Engine entwickelt.
+Mit der Verpflichtung die V8 Engine aktuell zu halten, stellen wir sicher, dass neue Funktionen der [JavaScript ECMA-262 Spezifikation](http://www.ecma-international.org/publications/standards/Ecma-262.htm) schnell für io.js Entwickler bereit stehen.
+Nebenbei kann sich deswegen die Geschwindkeit und Stabilität verbessern.

-Version 1.2.0 of io.js ships with V8 4.1.0.14, which includes ES6 features well beyond version 3.26.33 that will be shipped with joyent/node@0.12.x.
+Die Version 1.3.0 von io.js wird mit V8 Version 4.1.0.14 ausgeliefert, welche bereits ES6 Funktionen beinhaltet, die deutlich weiterentwickelter sind, als jene Funktionen der V8 Version 3.26.33 die in joyent/node@0.12.x enthalten ist.

-## No more --harmony flag
+## Überflüssiger Startparameter `--harmony`

-On joyent/node@0.12.x (V8 3.26), the `--harmony` runtime flag enabled all **completed**, **staged** and **in progress** ES6 features together, in bulk (with the exception of nonstandard/non-harmonious semantics for `typeof` which were hidden under `--harmony-typeof`).
+In joyent/node@0.12.x (V8 3.26), aktiviert der Startparameter `--harmony` die ES6 Funktionen, die als **completed**, **staged** und **in progress** alle auf einmal. in bulk (with the exception of nonstandard/non-harmonious semantics for `typeof` which were hidden under `--harmony-typeof`).
 This meant that some really buggy or even broken features like [proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) were just as readily available for developers as [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*), which had very little or even no known-issues.
 As such, it was best practice to either enable only certain features by using specific runtime harmony feature flags (e.g. `--harmony-generators`), or simply enable all of them and then use a restricted subset.

-With io.js@1.x (V8 4.1+), all that complexity goes away.
-All harmony features are now logically split into three groups for **shipping**, **staged** and **in progress** features:
+Umständlichkeit gehört seit io.js@1.x (V8 4.1+) der Vergangenheit an.
+Alle "harmony" Funktionen sind nun in logische Gruppen aufgeteilt.
+Diese Gruppen sind: **shipping** (Ausgeliefert), **staged** (Auflieferungsvorbereitung) **in progress** (Entwicklungsphase)

-*   All **shipping** features, the ones that V8 has considered stable, like [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*), [templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings), [new string methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/ECMAScript_6_support_in_Mozilla#Additions_to_the_String_object) and many others are turned **on by default on io.js** and do **NOT** require any kind of runtime flag.
+*   Alle als **shipping** bezeichneten Funktionen, jene die in V8 als Stabiel betrachtet werden, also solche wie [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*), [templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings), [new string methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/ECMAScript_6_support_in_Mozilla#Additions_to_the_String_object) und viele andere, sind bereits ab Werk eingestaltet **on by default on io.js** and do **NOT** require any kind of runtime flag.
 *   Then there are **staged** features which are almost-completed features that haven't been completely tested or updated to the latest spec yet and therefore are not considered stable by the V8 team (e.g. there might be some edge cases left to discover).
 This is probably the equivalent of the state of [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) on 3.26.
 These are the "use at your own risk" type of features that now require a runtime flag: `--es_staging` (or its synonym, `--harmony`).
 *   Finally, all **in progress** features can be activated individually by their respective harmony flag (e.g. `--harmony_arrow_functions`), although this is highly discouraged unless for testing purposes.

-## Which ES6 features ship with io.js by default (no runtime flag required)?
+## Welche ES6 Funktionen sind bereits in io.js enthalten und aktiv (ohne Startparameter verwendbar)?

 *   Block scoping